deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17779/index.md

 > </details>

-> Table III presents a comparison of different vision-language models on the MME benchmark, showing the number of trainable parameters, extra tokens, and performance scores for perception and cognition.
+> Table III presents a comparison of different vision-language models on the MME benchmark, showing the number of trainable parameters, extra tokens processed, and performance metrics (MME-P and MME-C).

 {{< table-caption >}}